-We employ similar parameters to CSST mentioned in Section~\ref{sec: CSST} to perform the simulation, and to cover the optical and near-infrared bands, the wavelength range are set to be 0.5 to 5 micron.
-Furthermore, DustEmission mode is activated to account for the radiative transfer process in infrared bands. {We employ dust recipe as~\citet{Camps2016} (Equation~\ref{eq: camps}) and dust model as~\citet{Zubko2004} described in Section~\ref{sec: preprocess}.} The exposure time $t_{\rm exp}$ are configured as 600 s with one exposure. {The PSFs are modeled using a Gaussian distribution with full width at half maximum (FHWM) as $0.204, 0.493, 0.515$ and $0.553\ \rm arcsec$ for VIS, Y, J and H bands respectively~\citep{Cropper2024, Jahnke2024}.} {The sky backgrounds are calculated as 0.7162, 3.6863, 4.4556 and 3.8228 $\rm e\ /\ s$ for these bands based on background models~\footnote{\url{https://irsa.ipac.caltech.edu/applications/BackgroundModel/}} considering that the telescope orbits at L2 point.
-For other necessary instrumental parameters, please consult Appendix~\ref{sec: instrumental parameters}. }
+We employed similar parameters to CSST (as mentioned in Section~\ref{sec: CSST}) to perform the simulation, and to cover the optical and NIR bands, the wavelength range are set to be 0.5 to 5 micron.
+Furthermore, DustEmission mode is activated to account for the radiative transfer process in IR bands. {And for comparative purposes, ExtinctionOnly mode is also performed and analyzed.} {We employed dust recipe as~\citet{Camps2016} (Equation~\ref{eq: camps}) and dust model as~\citet{Zubko2004} described in Section~\ref{sec: preprocess}.} The exposure time, $t_{\rm exp}$, are configured as 600 s with one exposure. {The PSFs are modeled using a Gaussian distribution with full width at half maximum (FHWM) as $0.204, 0.493, 0.515,$ and $0.553\ \rm arcsec$ for VIS, Y, J, and H bands respectively~\citep{Cropper2024, Jahnke2024}.} {The sky backgrounds are calculated as 0.7162, 3.6863, 4.4556, and 3.8228 $\rm e\ /\ s$ for these bands based on background models~\footnote{\url{https://irsa.ipac.caltech.edu/applications/BackgroundModel/}} considering that the telescope orbits at L2 point.
+Other necessary instrumental parameters are given in Appendix~\ref{sec: instrumental parameters}. }